 Pharmaceutical management of cancer-associated cachexia and weight loss

-The first issue widely studied for treatment has been anorexia associated with CAS.
+The first widely studied treatment issue has been anorexia associated with CAS.
 The use of agents that improve appetite and resultant caloric intake have been widely studied; these agents include corticosteroids, progesterone analogs, androgens, cannabinoids, and cyproheptadine.

 Other agents of interest